guesshe/boc_weather/README.md

 ./gradlew bootRun

 # To only run the backend
+# Note!
+If you run backend only mode, you need to clone the boc_weather_frontend repo to access the frontend, please follow instructions on that project
 ./gradlew bootRun -x buildReactApp

 # To access frontend
 http://localhost:8090

-# Using following if you want an isolated frontend dev env
+# Using following if you run the project in backend only mode or want an isolated frontend dev env
 git clone git@github.com:guesshe/boc_weather_frontend.git